 TGbe editor: Modify the following subclause as follows

-BSS max idle period management enables an AP to indicate a time period during which the AP does not disassociate a STA due to nonreceipt of frames from the STA.
+BSS max idle period management service is applicable when either the AP or the non-AP STA or both have are not affiliated with an MLD.
+This service enables an AP to indicate a time period during which the AP does not disassociate a STA due to nonreceipt of frames from the STA.
 This supports improved STA power saving and AP resource management.

 TGbe editor: Please add a new subclause as the last subclause of 4.3.19 as follows